 Lead by example

-Today’s leaders recognize that leadership is not about pushing associates to try to get more out of them.
+Today’s leaders recognise that leadership is not about pushing associates to try to get more out of them.
 It’s about investing in people’s needs so they feel empowered, appreciated, full of energy and inspired to invest themselves in their work.
 These leaders understand what motivates their employees and show appreciation in ways that matter to their people.
 As a result, employees perform better.

 Enlist brand ambassadors

 To do this, leaders often enlist the help of brand ambassadors — highly engaged and influential employees — to activate the brand internally to bring others on board.
 However, this doesn’t happen automatically.
-Organizations must invest in training, tools and resources to foster their success.
+Organisations must invest in training, tools and resources to foster their success.
 Brand ambassadors, in turn, use their skills, training and resources to engage other employees in the brand.

 Investing in engaging employees through internal branding efforts pays dividends in the end.
 High employee engagement leads to better overall business performance, including elevated financial performance, higher productivity, higher customer satisfaction and lower employee turnover.